StephenBarnes/FactorioModScripts/README.md

 * [flib / Factorio Library](https://github.com/factoriolib/flib) is a set of utility functions.
 * [PlanetsLib](https://mods.factorio.com/mod/PlanetsLib) has tools for creating planets and moons.
 * [Quality Lib](https://mods.factorio.com/mod/quality-lib) by Davoness has tools to change values of items/entities for different quality levels; see the "magic tricks" section below.
+* The Factorio engine does not allow you to store data in the data stage and then use it in the control stage.
+[Big Data String 2](https://mods.factorio.com/mod/big-data-string2) by plexpt and dodo.the.last allows you to do this anyway by smuggling the data inside nested localised strings.
 * The base game code contains some useful functions, in `core/lualib`.

+Library mods useful for implementing magic tricks (see below):

+* [Beacon Interface](https://mods.factorio.com/mod/beacon-interface) by Quezler allows you to create beacons with effects that can be adjusted to arbitrary values in runtime scripts.
+See explanation of how this mod works in "magic tricks" section below.
+* The engine only allows beacons to use void or electric energy sources.
+[Nonstandard Beacons](https://mods.factorio.com/mod/zzz-nonstandard-beacons) by protocol_1903 and Quezler allows you to make beacons using other energy sources (burner, heat, or fluid).
+* [Washbox](https://mods.factorio.com/mod/washbox) by Quezler allows you to create recipes that require holding an item in a fast-moving stream of fluid, without consuming the fluid.

 ### Automatic publishing